On squarefree powers of simplicial trees: Linearly related squarefree powers of simplicial trees

 The set $M=\{ \{1,2,3\}, \{4,5,6\}, \{7,8,9\}\}$ is a restricted matching of $\Delta$ because $\{1,2,3\}$ makes a gap with the rest of the facets in $M$.
 One can verify that there does not exists any restricted matching of $\Delta$ of size bigger than three.
 It gives $\nu_0(\Delta)=3$.
 With \texttt{Macaulay2} \cite{M2}, we see that $I(\Delta)^{[2]}$ is linearly related. \end{Example}

-Now, we prove an analogue of \cite[Lemma 4.2]{BHZ} for pure simplicial forests.
-Together with Proposition \ref{prop:difference of matchings}, it basically gives a necessary condition for the squarefree powers of the facet ideals of a pure simplicial forest to have a linear resolution.
+Now, we prove an analogue of \cite[Lemma 5.2]{BHZ} for pure simplicial forests.
+Together with Proposition \ref{prop:difference of matchings}, it basically gives a necessary condition (stated in Corollary~\ref{cor:nec}) for the squarefree powers of the facet ideals of a pure simplicial forest to have a linear resolution.